 When building a three statement model, it becomes necessary to get into the habit of projecting income statement line items.
 Being able to project the main line items of the income statement should become second nature.
-It isn’t difficult, actually.
-Each specific line item will have drivers that commonly affect their future values.
+Each specific line item will have drivers that impact their future values.
 In fact, if a specific financial model you are using is similar to another company that you need to model, you may even be able to copy the model directly, and simply replace the historical values.

 The following are the main accounts that need to be covered when projecting income statement line items:

 Projecting income statement line items naturally begins with the top of the income statement.
 This is the sales revenue.
-All subsequent line items will usually be based off of the sales revenue value.
+All subsequent line items will usually be based on the sales revenue value.

 Sales revenue can be forecasted in several different ways.
-Firstly, you can model sales revenue as a simple growth rate from previous years.
-This means that any subsequent year is the past years sales revenue multiplied by one plus the growth rate.
-This growth rate can be arbitrarily chosen or it can be a floating rate that follows GDP.
+First, you can model sales revenue as a simple growth rate from previous years.
+This means that any subsequent year is the past year’s sales revenue multiplied by one plus the growth rate.

-Secondly, you can model sales revenue as a factor of GDP or some other macroeconomic peg/metric.
-This means that revenue for each year will depend on a regression formula based on historic sales revenue and the input of that years GDP.
+Second, you can model sales revenue as a factor of GDP or some other macroeconomic peg/metric.
+This means that revenue for each year will depend on a regression formula based on historic sales revenue and the input of that year’s GDP (or other metric).

 Finally, you can model sales revenue as a simple dollar value.
-This method of forecasting is the least dynamic, and usually the lease accurate.
+This method of forecasting is the least dynamic and, usually, the least accurate.
 However, it is available when quick and dirty sales revenue forecasts are needed.

 The next step is to forecast Cost of Goods Sold.
 By doing so, we can subtract COGS from revenue to find Gross Profit.
 Alternatively, Gross Profit can be forecast, and then we can mathematically find Cost of Goods Sold.

-A simple and clean model will elect to forecast the total SG&A expense as one line item.
+A simple and clean model will elect to forecast the total Selling, General, and Administrative (SG&A) expense as one line item.
 This is easily done with the percentage of sales method.
 However, a more robust model may want to break out SG&A into individual components, which is a more involved method.
 This is because each individual line item will have different drivers.

-For example, rent expense will generally be fixed every month, and so a fixed dollar value will be more appropriate than a percentage of sales revenue.
-However, advertising expense may be correlated with sales revenue, so in this case percentage of sales may be more accurate.
-There may also be “one-off” line expenses that do not appear every month, and so will require specific judgement.
+For example, rent expense will generally be fixed every month, so a fixed dollar value will be more appropriate than a percentage of sales revenue.
+However, advertising expenses may be correlated with sales revenue, so, in this case, the percentage of sales may be more accurate.
+There may also be “one-off” line expenses that do not appear every month.
 We discuss this more in our article on financial statement normalization.

 There are also two line expenses that sometimes appear under SG&A that need specific forecasting work.
 These are depreciation expense and interest expense.